Kelorastus/Rakuten/README.md

 - if you did `pip install` but want to cancel
 - if someone changed the requirement files and they conflict with your local venv.

+1. If you want to preserve some of your added dependencies, follow step 3 below in section "To add new dependencies".
-Delete the `venv` folder of your local repository.
+2. Delete the `venv` folder of your local repository.
-Then repeat the above from step 3 "Create a virtual environment".
+3. Repeat from step 3 above "Create a virtual environment" in section "Initialization on your machine".

 ## To add new dependencies